-1. Department offering the School of Liberal Arts &
+Department Offering theCourse School of Liberal Arts & Management

-course Management

-2. Course Code LAF482
+Course Code LAF482

-3. Course Title Intellectual Property Rights
+Course Title Intellectual Property Rights

-4. Credits (L:T:P:C) 3:0:0:3
+Credits (L:T:P:C) 3:0:0:3

-5. Contact Hours (L:T:P) 3:0:0
+Contact Hours (L:T:P) 3:0:0

-6. Prerequisites (if any) NIL
+Prerequisites (if any) NIL

-7. Course Basket Humanities & Liberal Arts
+Course Basket Humanities & Liberal Arts

-The course offers a comprehensive intellectual property subject that is easy to understand for students.
-The intellectual property rights syllabus comprises topics ranging from patent registration to copyrights and trademarks, and examples are based on familiar situations that the students encounter in their day-to-day lives.
-Topics would include the major aspects of IPR, which include analysing an idea, patent search techniques, which also helps them to boost their career with additional industry-relevant skills.
+The course offers a comprehensive intellectual property subject that is easy to understand forstudents.
+The intellectual property rights syllabus comprises topics ranging from patent registration to copyrights and trademarks, and examples are based on familiar situations that the studentsencounter in their day-to-day lives.
+Topics would include the major aspects of IPR, which include analysing an idea, patent search techniques, which also helps them to boost their career withadditional industry-relevant skills.